fdciabdul/fdciabdul/README.md

 <!--START_SECTION:quran-->

-**Surah 52: سُورَةُ الطُّورِ (At-Tur) - 20**
+**Surah 38: سُورَةُ صٓ (Saad) - 48**

-reclining on couches [of happiness] ranged in rows!”
-And [in that paradise] We shall mate them with companions pure, most beautiful of eye.
+And call to mind Ishmael and Elisha, and every one who [like them] has pledged himself [unto Us]: for, each of them was of the truly good!
  <!--END_SECTION:quran-->